htrajan/ht-drawsteel/Bestiary/High Elf Deathtouch.md

 | Keywords: Magic   | Type: Maneuver |
 | Distance: Melee 1 | Target: 1 ally |

-Effect: The target’s speed increases by 5 and they cannot get results lower than tier 3 on their power rolls.
+Effect: The target's speed increases by 5 and they cannot get results lower than tier 3 on their power rolls.
 The target immediately dies at the end of their next turn.

 **Otherworldly Grace**